wini-rs/wini/wini-website/src/pages/doc/pages/concepts/components.md

 A component can also include another component, and there are _no limit_ in how many you can nest.

-Components can also be used accross multiple pages, layout or components, making them really useful when there is some common logic in the website.
+Components can also be used across multiple pages, layout or components, making them really useful when there is some common logic in the website.

 ## Example